-AFG is in favour of the general principle of separation of functions through a separation of the function of chairperson of the board from that of the chief executive officer, or through a supervisory and management board's structure.
+AFG is in favour of the general principle of separation of functions, namely executive and control power, through a separation of the function of chairperson of the board from that of the chief executive officer, or through a supervisory and management board's structure.
 Functions assigned respectively to the chairperson of the board and the chief executive officer should be described in the documents available at general meetings.